|POLICY SOURCE: Student Handbook - Disciplinary System

-- (a) Appeals must be submitted in writing within 48 hours of the student receiving notification of the decision in the case.
+- (a) Appeals must be submitted in writing within 48 hours of the student receiving notification of the decision in the violation.

 - (b) All written appeals must state specific reasons/rationale for requesting an appeal.

-- (c) Students may request an appeal on the grounds that 1) information not available at the time of the disciplinary conference is now available and could reasonably have altered the outcome of the case; 2) the university disciplinary procedures were violated in a way that could have substantially affected the outcome of the case; or 3) the sanction was disproportionately harsh and not justifiable when compared to the nature of the violation.
+- (c) Students may request an appeal on the grounds that 1) information not available at the time of the disciplinary conference is now available and could reasonably have altered the outcome of the violation; 2) the university disciplinary procedures were violated in a way that could have substantially affected the outcome of the violation; or 3) the sanction was disproportionately harsh and not justifiable when compared to the nature of the violation.

 - (d) The Dean of Students will inform the student of the decision in writing.
 This decision is the final decision of the university.

 - Pending action by the Dean of Students or designee on disciplinary charges, the status of the student shall not be altered or his/her right to be present on campus and attend classes suspended.
 However, because situations may arise and may not be fully covered by this code, the Dean of Students is granted the authority to exercise his/her good judgment in emergency situations.

 - Disciplinary conferences will typically be conducted administratively before a conduct officer.
-However, either the student or the conduct officer may request that the case be heard by the University Disciplinary Committee (UDC).
+However, either the student or the conduct officer may request that the violation be heard by the University Disciplinary Committee (UDC).